Soham-bansal/Self-Operating-Computer-System/README.md

 <h1>🤖 Autonomous AI Agent for Windows</h1>
 <p><b>An open-source AI agent that operates your entire PC — apps and the web — from a single prompt.</b></p>
-It works on **both the desktop and the web**, and decides which to use on its own.
+It works on <b>both the desktop and the web</b> and decides which to use on its own.

 ---